 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-About 25% of people with a connective tissue disease (such as dermatomyositis, rheumatoid arthritis, Sjogren’s syndrome, and the three diseases listed above), develop another connective tissue disease over the course of several years.
-This is known as an “overlap syndrome.”
+Some people also show signs of dermatomyositis, rheumatoid arthritis or Sjögren’s syndrome.
+About 25% of people with a connective tissue disease develop another connective tissue disease over the course of several years.
+This is why MCTD is known as an “overlap syndrome.”

 Advertisement

-A diagnosis can be difficult to make because the three conditions (SLE, scleroderma and polymyositis) that can be seen in MCTD usually occur one after the other over a long period of time, rather than at the same time.
-It may take several years to make an accurate diagnosis of MCTD.
+MCTD can be difficult for healthcare providers to diagnose because the three conditions (lupus, scleroderma and polymyositis) that combine and cause it usually don’t happen at the same time.
+Because they occur one after the other over a long period of time, it may take several years before a provider can make an accurate diagnosis of MCTD.
+You’ll likely work with a specialist called a rheumatologist in the diagnosis of MCTD.

 There are four features that point to MCTD rather than another connective tissue disorder:

-Treatment for MCTD must be tailored to each individual person, depending on the organs that are affected and how severe their condition is.
+Treatment for MCTD depends on which organs are affected, your symptoms and how severe your condition is.
 Some people may need treatment only during flare-ups, while others may require constant care.
+There’s no cure for the disease, but medication can help you manage your symptoms.
+MCTD medications may include:

 Advertisement